shaheenkhanwork01/covid19-forecasting-prophet/README.md

 The model followed the overall trend, but it predicted fewer cases than the actual number during the last few days.

-## 🧠 My Understanding

-I used Prophet to predict COVID-19 cases.

-The model was able to understand the general trend and gave fairly good short-term predictions.
-However, the predictions were not perfect.

-COVID-19 cases can change because of many outside factors, so the model cannot always predict the exact number of cases.

 ## 📝 Conclusion

 Overall, Prophet worked well for understanding the trend and making short-term predictions.